ayerest/CodeTalks/react-hooks-talk/README.md

 3) Add useEffect to update document.title
    1. Show that useEffect runs even when guessInput isn't changing (submitHandler)
    2. Add dependency array with guessInput so that the useEffect only runs when the input changes
-   3. Copy window width section and add to state
+4) Copy window width section and add to state
-   4. Add useEffect to subscribe to window resize event
+   1. Add useEffect to subscribe to window resize event
-   5. Add windowWidth to dependency array
+   2. Add windowWidth to dependency array
-   6. Unsubscribe in cleanup function
+   3. Unsubscribe in cleanup function
-4) Copy the guesses remaining
+5) Copy the guesses remaining
    1. Hook up to the redux store with useSelector
+   2. Finish TODO from step 1iv (gameOver)
-5) Add useEffect to load the game
+6) Add useEffect to load the game
-   1. Add loadingGame to state
-   2. Copy loadingGame logic
+   1. Copy loadingGame logic
-   3. updating loadingGame but wrap in setTimeout
+   2. updating loadingGame but wrap in setTimeout
-   4. dispatch load action to redux store in timeout
+   3. dispatch load action to redux store in timeout
-6) Add useEffect cleanup function to fix memory leak
+   4. add useEffect cleanup function to fix memory leak with clearTimeout
-   1. clearTimeout
 7) Finish TODO from step 2d
    1. Dispatch checkguess action
    2. add useEffect w/ only a cleanup function to reset the game